EnzymeAD/Enzyme-JAX/README.md

 # Get submodules.
 git submodule update --init --recursive

-# Apply Bazel-related patches.
-This will enable JAX to build with the LLVM
-# version provided as submodule instead of downloading the one specified by JAX.
-# However dirty this looks, it is actually the suggested mechanism for JAX.
-./patches/apply.sh

 # [Optional] Build and install JAX into a new virtual environment.
 # Refer to https://jax.readthedocs.io/en/latest/developer.html for more details.
 virtualenv .venv